simonmichael/hledger/hledger/hledger.m4.md

 commodity 1 000 000.0000   ; the no-symbol commodity
 ```

+Commodities do not have tags (tags in the comment will be ignored).

 A commodity directive's sample amount must always include a period or comma decimal mark
 (this rule helps disambiguate decimal marks and digit group marks).
 If you don't want to show any decimal digits, write the decimal mark at the end: